 1. Size and Build

-The Shaper Origin looks and feels like any other regular handheld routers but brings full-fledged CNC capabilities to the table.
+The Shaper Origin looks and feels like any other regular handheld router but brings full-fledged CNC capabilities to the table.

 At the top part of the router is a high-quality screen through which all operations are managed.